 “Responders have often used DNA to make familial connections, but the process typically takes multiple days to process in a forensics laboratory and can take up to a few months to get the results,” explained S&T Capability Development Support Group (CDS) Office of Standards (STN) Standards Integration and Application Deputy Director, Chris Miles.
 “The Rapid DNA technology can be used in the field to confirm kinship between a parent and a child with 99.5 percent likelihood of relationship in 90 minutes.”

 Because of the accuracy that DNA provides, many entities across the homeland security enterprise have expressed the need for this type of technology.
-The U.S. Citizenship and Immigration Services first approached S&T about a solution more reliable than documentary evidence and interviews to help verify kinship in refugee camps and were joined by the Departments of Defense and Justice to develop and test the technology.
+The U.S. Citizenship and Immigration Services first approached S&T about a solution more reliable than documentary evidence and interviews to help verify kinship in refugee camps and were joined by the Departments of Defense (pdf, 1.76mb,16 pages) and Justice to develop and test the technology.
 The Federal Emergency Management Agency and U.S. Customs and Border Protection also expressed the need to identify family members in their respective disaster response and law enforcement missions.